PMF IAS th Anniversary Sale Banner

 • Infrequent Engagement: Bilateral joint commission meetings are irregular, with significant gaps in direct collaboration.

-Strengthening India-Nigeria Relationship: Opportunities
+Strengthening India-Nigeria Relations: Opportunities

 • Defense and Security Cooperation: Exploring defense equipment supplies and establishing credit lines for military needs.